-Budgeting is a journey, my friend, and this is the story of how my husband John and I finally figured out how to get a grip on our variable income.
+Budgeting is a journey, my friend, and this is the story of how I finally figured out how to get a grip on our variable income.

-Our YNAB story began in 2013.
-In the years since, we’ve learned all kinds of financial lessons and reevaluated our reevaluations of our priorities ten times over.
+My YNAB story began in 2013.
+In the years since, I’ve learned all kinds of financial lessons and reevaluated our reevaluations of our priorities ten times over.
 (Priorities tend to shift as you settle into a budget!)
 But the biggest breakthrough of them all was an epiphany about managing our offbeat income structure.

-See, over the years, John and I have supported ourselves and our four kids on dual variable incomes.
+See, over the years, my husband and I have supported ourselves and our four kids on dual variable incomes.
 He’s in sales, earning bi-monthly paychecks and a quarterly commission, and, for most of our marriage, I’ve been a freelancer with brief stints working for an employer.

-Until recently, we considered John’s commission checks to be pure fun money (every budget should have some!)—and we’d spend them on vacation, home improvements and Christmas.
+Until recently, we considered his commission checks to be pure fun money (every budget should have some!)—and we’d spend them on vacation, home improvements and Christmas.
 You know, fun.

 Of course, I was thrilled to be part of Team YNAB.
 One of the perks that they didn’t list in the benefits information was that I’d begin to see my family’s budget through the lens of YNAB support.
 And that’s when it clicked.

 After analyzing our numbers, I realized that nearly 40 percent of our income was coming from quarterly commission checks!
 We’d been having more fun than we realized, it turned out, and now our (sometimes painfully) lean months suddenly made more sense.